lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-04-swift-parsers-imperative.markdown

 4. I need to be able to enumerate Elements of the same name at the same level in the tree.
 5. I don't care about anything else (namespaces, attributes, schemas).

-Here's a protocol for fetching data from a Parsable XML Node:
+With those assumptions in mind, a Protocol for defining how data can be extracted from a Parsable XML Node can be made:

     public protocol XMLParsableType {
       func parseChildren(childTag: String) -> [Self]
       func parseText() -> String?
     }

 *"That's It?"*.
 Yep.
 Everything else can be composed on top of this minimal protocol.
-Higher-level interaction can be build on top of these fundementals.
-By defining a Protocol in this way it will become significantly easier to build an implementation of this Protocol, as we will see in Part 3.
-We can even explain what an XML Parsable is in one sentence:
+More complex extraction functions can be built on top of these fundementals.
+By defining a Protocol in this way it will become significantly easier to build an implementation of this Protocol, as we will see in [Part 4]().
+This leads to a definition of the what this Protocol represents in one sentence:

 > _"An XML Parsable has an ordered collection of Child Parsables and may have associated text"_

 Protocols are permitted to have a recursive definition, using the `Self` placeholder type.
 How and where the fetched data is stored is left to the implementing class/struct/enum[^lazy-evaluated-functional-programming].
 Obtaining a child may be implemented by traversing a fully reified data structure, or moving a cursor along a buffer.

+As well as a representation of the Data, there needs to be a consistent way of defining that a Model can extract out values of The question now becomes how we can best extract values from our XML interface, into our Model classes.
+The entry point can be defined in terms of a decode protocol that the Model structures should implement[^decoder-protocols]:

+	public protocol XMLDecoderType {
+	  class func decode<X: XMLParsableType>(xml: X) -> Result<Self>
+	}

 ### Surfacing Failure